Octopus (Gentle Giant album): Background and release

-Musical style and themes

-The album maintained Gentle Giant's trademark of broad and challenging integrated styles.
-One of the highlights was the intricate madrigal-styled vocal workout "Knots".
-The album's lyrics are generally based on literature and philosophy: "The Advent of Panurge" is inspired by the books of Gargantua and Pantagruel by François Rabelais; "A Cry for Everyone" is inspired by the work and beliefs of the Algerian-French writer Albert Camus, while the song "Knots" is inspired by the book Knots by the Scottish psychiatrist R. D. Laing.

-Releases

 On 30 October 2015, a Steven Wilson remix was released on CD/Blu-ray via the band's Alucard label.
 Three tracks (1, 2 & 5) could not be discretely remixed since one multi-track reel was missing.
 Instead, those three tracks were upmixed to 5.1 surround using the Penteo surround software.
 The remaining five tracks were remixed to 5.1 by Steven Wilson.

-Cover
+Music and lyrics

+Octopus maintained Gentle Giant's trademark of broad and challenging integrated styles.
+The album's tracks have been described as "stylistically and sonically all over the place but always in control."
+One of the highlights was the intricate madrigal-styled vocal workout "Knots".
+The album's lyrics are generally based on literature and philosophy: "The Advent of Panurge" is inspired by the books of Gargantua and Pantagruel by François Rabelais; "A Cry for Everyone" is inspired by the work and beliefs of the French writer Albert Camus, while the song "Knots" is inspired by the book Knots by the Scottish psychiatrist R. D. Laing.

+Artwork

 The UK release by Vertigo featured art by Roger Dean.
 Dean's logo appears inside the lyrics booklet.

 US and Canadian releases were released by Columbia and used a different cover by Charles White.
-Early versions of this cover were die-cut into a jar shape.

-Critical reception
+Critical reception and legacy

 Later reviews about the album have remained positive.
-AllMusic have declared that Octopus is "an album that has withstood the test of time a lot better than anyone might have expected."
+AllMusic said that Octopus is "an album that has withstood the test of time a lot better than anyone might have expected."

 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came #16 in its list of "40 Cosmic Rock Albums".
 In The 100 Greatest Prog Albums Of All Time, by ProgMagazine, Octopus stands at number 65.